cop1000/local-repo/responses/welcome.md

 Welcome!
+This repository is intended only for local use.
+You can push work back to GitHub if you'd like, but the Learning Lab bot will not respond.

-This is intended to be a repository you work in locally.
-Follow the instructions in [the training manual](https://githubtraining.github.io/training-manual/#/18_create_local_repo).
+See full instructions in [the training manual](https://githubtraining.github.io/training-manual/#/19_fixing_commit_mistakes).